Blog

 If you’ve adapted to Google’s newest standards, which are rooted in the Helpful Content Update and EEAT guidelines, you’re already publishing ChatGPT-friendly content.

-A well-structured website hierarchy is another overlapping factor with Google and ChatGPT, as your pages and posts should be easy to access from your homepage.
+A well-structured website hierarchy is another overlapping factor with Google and ChatGPT, as your pages and posts should be easily accessible from your homepage.

 Your content formats should follow a logical structure with topical headings and a natural progression for readers.